thomazyazima/thomazyazima.github.io/week-1/12-self-introduction.md

 Send your email!

-## Release 1: Check Issues
+## Release 2: Check Issues
 **DOUBLE CHECK THAT YOU HAVE ISSUES ENABLED AS A FEATURE ON BOTH OF YOUR REPOSITORIES**

-## Release 2: Review One more
+## Release 3: Review One more
 After you start getting responses, select another person's repository to view.

 Leave feedback for the second person using the "Issues" feature on Github.
 Use the ["How to Create an Issue"](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/review.md) instructions for help.

-## Release 3: Celebrate!
+## Release 4: Celebrate!
 You made it through Week 1!
 Now is the time to tweet about the week!
-Give us a short tweet about how you're feeling using the hashtag **#DBCweek1** and tweet @devbootcmap!
+Give us a short tweet about how you're feeling using the hashtag **#DBCweek1** and tweet @devbootcamp!

-## Release 4: Submit your work
+## Release 5: Submit your work
 Don't forget that you need to complete your submission form on <http://apply.devbootcamp.com> to turn in your work and give us feedback!
 Way to go on making it through the first week!